perrawd/1dv610-lab1-tokenizer/README.md

-# Tokenizer
+# Lexical Analysis
 A module that performs a lexical analysis for a given string and grammar.
 An assignment for the course 1DV610 Introduction to software quality at Linnaeus University.

 ## How to use

 1. Create a new lexical grammar type object for the grammar to be used for lexical analysis.
-2. Create a new lexical analysis with the lexical grammar type and the string that is to be tokenized.
+2. Create a new LexicalAnalysis object with the lexical grammar type and the string that is to be tokenized.

 ### Modules for usage
 ```